Accessible Customer Service Standards

 Under the AODA, Ontario Regulation 429/07 entitled “Accessibility Standards for Customer Service” establishes accessibility standards specific to customer service and the provision of goods and services to the public.

-Oshawa Community Health Centre (OCHC) is required to meet the requirements of accessibility standards established by the AODA.
+Oshawa Community Health Centre (OCHC)/The Youth Centre (TYC) is required to meet the requirements of accessibility standards established by the AODA.
 This policy applies to all OCHC staff, volunteers and similar parties who deal with the public on behalf of OCHC.

 In accordance with Ontario Regulation 429/07, OCHC is committed to removing and preventing barriers for persons with disabilities in the area of receiving OCHC client-service.